ezahid82/Engineering_F.e.R.a/README.md

 <br>

 ### Coding
-This is the proof of concept code (to make sure that all of the devics could function simultaneously), and the Final code, which has the logic built into it.
+This is the proof of concept code (to make sure that all of the devices could function simultaneously), and the Final code, which has the logic built into it.

 <br>